 » Exhibitions in Orava Castle

-- Historical: the whole of the castle is considered as a historical complex given how it exhibits different architectural styles from differing historical periods.
+- Historical: the whole of the castle is considered a historical complex given how it exhibits different architectural styles from differing historical periods.
 The things that we’ve seen have focused on medieval housing, military technology, interior design, and fine arts.

 - Natural History: located in the middle of the castle, we saw the various fauna and flora that one would normally see in the Rohace Mountains, which is one of the most magnificent parts of the Western Tatras mountain range.

 - Ethnographic: a level higher was where we could see various paraphernalia that exhibits the historical culture, society, and people in Orava.